 b.
 A combination of landscaping, planter walls, and/or elevated ground floor (at least one-foot above access corridor grade) that meet the purpose of the standards.
 3. Where non-residential ground-level uses abut an access corridor, at least 25-percent of the applicable building-elevation between four and eight-feet above the ground-floor surface elevation must be transparent.

-Other Cities with Mid-Block Connection Standards
+Other Cities with Through-Block Pathway Standards

-Kirkland, Washington includes mid-block connection standards in multiple neighborhoods, including Juanita, as included below.
+Kirkland, Washington includes through-block pathway standards in multiple neighborhoods, including Juanita, as included below.